Skip to contentSkip navigation

 WhisperGraph speaks a read-only dialect of Cypher, the graph query language, over HTTP.
 You POST a query to the Cypher API and get back columns and rows; there is no driver to install and no session to manage.
 If you have used Neo4j, you already know most of the language.
 Write clauses (CREATE, MERGE, SET, DELETE, REMOVE, FOREACH) are recognized by the parser and rejected.

 This section is the language reference.
-Syntax & Clauses covers every supported clause with verified examples, Functions documents the full function library, Best Practices collects the habits that separate an instant answer from a timeout, and the Cheat Sheet fits the whole language on one page.
+Syntax & Clauses covers every supported clause with verified examples, Functions documents the full function library, Best Practices collects the habits that separate an instant answer from a query that grinds, and the Cheat Sheet fits the whole language on one page.

 The shape of a query